onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 # SECTION: Worldview
 ██████████████████████████████████████████████████████████████████

+How do we most optimally crowdsource the best possible worldview?

 > "We are a way for the cosmos to know itself." - [Carl Sagan](https://www.goodreads.com/quotes/237548-we-are-a-way-for-the-cosmos-to-know-itself)

 > "Through our eyes, the universe is perceiving itself." - [Alan Watts](https://www.goodreads.com/quotes/226051-through-our-eyes-the-universe-is-perceiving-itself-through-our)